How do we know what is still safe and what isn’t?

 - You have any doubts the food is still safe

-- Food still has ice crystals.
+- It still has ice crystals.
 Use your best judgment here, something big like a turkey could be really warm and thus unsafe while there are still ice crystals in the cavity.

-- Cook any raw meats that thawed but are still cold, under 40F, but not icy, before refreezing.
+- Cook any raw meats that thawed but are still cold, under 40F (aka fridge temp), but not icy, before refreezing.

 - Be careful with prepared/cooked foods, it’s best to reheat and eat them instead of refreezing them because of the risk of bacteria and the loss of texture.

-- Label clearly so you know to use this item fast.
-I usually write something like “Do not thaw” if it can be cooked from frozen or “Use as soon as thawed” so I know that this item should be cooked as soon as it thaws when I have to refreeze something.
+Label clearly so you know to use this item fast.
+I usually write something like “Do not thaw” if it can be cooked from frozen or “Use as soon as thawed” so I know that this item should be cooked as soon as it thaws.